Cheekbone Reduction, Zygoma Reduction in Bangkok, Thailand

 Cheekbone surgery, also known as malar osteotomy, is one of the most popular procedures that experienced doctors perform to improve the face of patients whose cheekbones give it a square look, which can lead people to lose confidence.

 Many patients have cheekbone structures that require a reduction to their malar projection to achieve an oval or heart-shaped face.
 Cheekbone Reduction is a surgical procedure that reshapes prominent cheekbones to help patients get more beautiful and balanced facial features.
+Additional surgery can also be performed to correct droopy cheeks and restore a youthful appearance.

 Patients with prominent, rounded cheeks or those who have a narrow face and wide cheekbones.
 The ideal candidate must also be healthy and have realistic expectations.